 - If the behavior is repeated or the student exhibits a different disruptive behavior, the student should be given a written as well as a verbal warning.

 - If the disruptive behavior continues, you may ask the student to leave the class.
 If the student refuses to leave, you may call FAU Police for assistance.
 A disruptive student who is asked to leave or who is removed from class should, as soon as practicable, be given the opportunity to meet with you to discuss his/her behavior.
 You may wish to ask your college's associate dean, or some other appropriate person, to be present.

 The fact that a disruptive student has a disability should not inhibit you from acting on inappropriate behavior.
-For more information contact the Office for Students with Disabilities at (561) 297-3880, www.fau.edu/OSD
+For more information contact the Student Accessibility Services at 561-297-3880, www.fau.edu/sas/

 Any information that you learn while speaking with a disruptive student privately should be handled in a private manner.
 You may only discuss the case with campus officials who have a legitimate educational interest such as your Department Chair or the Dean of Students.

 University Police: 561-297-3500, www.fau.edu/police